 Last year, some forecast modellers actually had the S&P 500 predictions seeing heights of 6,000.
 One expert whom most people ridiculed two years ago said it would hit the unrealistic price of 3500.
 Well it hit 4,162.

 Today, history showed everyone what they should have expected.
 When you pour $5 trillion into an economy recklessly, it will come back to haunt.
 With that surge of liquidity still evident (consumers are spending), there is little way that high inflation will cease.
-With the Democrat government acting as it is, a recession is the outlook and that will push the S&P down this year and into next.
+With the Fed pushing rates up, a recession is the outlook and that will push the S&P down further this year and into next.